sqwatato/Fruit-Edibility-AI-Jetson-Nano/README.md

 cd build,
 cmake ../
 ```
-Make sure googlenet and resnet-18 is selected(will have a star next to it).
+Make sure googlenet and resnet-18 is selected(will have a star next to it). <br>
 Others models are optional.
 No need to install Pytorch.

 ## More Installations